Why Is Marketing Important? 5 Reasons for Your Business

 Can I Get by Without Marketing?

-So, marketing then: get it right and you can inspire millions, get it wrong and you’ll become a laughing stock, a footnote or worse.
+Why Is Marketing Important: so, marketing then: get it right and you can inspire millions, get it wrong and you’ll become a laughing stock, a footnote or worse.

 It’s a fine line to walk!
 So is it better not to bother?